 The University of Texas at Dallas Undergraduate Law Review

 The University of Texas at Dallas Undergraduate Law Review (UTDULR) is a student-led academic journal that empowers undergraduates from all majors to engage in rigorous legal research, writing, and analysis.
-Through publication, workshops, and mentorship, we provide a platform for students to explore pressing legal and policy issues while developing skills in argumentation, critical thinking, and scholarly communication.
+Through publication, workshops, and personalized mentorship, we provide a platform for students to explore pressing legal issues while developing skills in argumentation, critical thinking, and scholarly communication.
 Our mission is to bridge academic disciplines and elevate student voices in the conversation on law and public policy.